Categories

 Understanding the Composite Score

 Your raw scores from all four question types are weighted and combined into a composite score, which the College Board maps to the 1-5 AP scale.
-Scoring thresholds vary annually, but historically a composite of roughly 70%+ earns a 5, 55-70% a 4, and 40-55% a 3.
+The weights are fixed: MCQ 40%, SAQ 20%, DBQ 25%, LEQ 15%.
+Scoring thresholds vary annually, but historically a composite around 70% and up earns a 5, the mid-50s to 70 a 4, and roughly 40 to 55 a 3.
 The DBQ is scored on a 0-7 rubric evaluating thesis, document analysis, contextualization, and use of evidence.
 The LEQ uses a 0-6 rubric with similar criteria minus document analysis.

 College Credit and Placement